BigSamBuilds/SAAB_MARITIME/README.md

 3. Build the solution to restore any dependencies.
 4. Run the application by pressing `F5` or clicking on the "Start" button in Visual Studio.

-### Explanation:
-- In step 2, I added a note about ensuring the necessary dependencies, specifically mentioning SQLite and .NET Core 8.0.
-- I included a command to install the SQLite NuGet package, which is commonly used for SQLite database access in .NET applications.

-This should provide clear instructions for users to set up the required dependencies before running the application.

 ### Example Usage